 How much is an Extended Warranty on a Used Car?

-Are you considering an extended warranty for your used vehicle?
+Are you considering an extended warranty solution for your used vehicle?
 There are a lot of questions that come when researching extended warranties, we are aware of that.
 We hope to help in your research when figuring out whether an extended warranty is your best option.
 There are factors that you will want to consider, deductibles and plans to explore.
 Many people find extra comfort in an extended warranty.
 You might too, first, let’s look at the options and next, we can take a look at the factors to securing a good value when it comes to covering your used car.

 Original Equipment Manufacturer (OEM)